 Swap Surgery!
 From Tissue Expanders to Silicone Implants

 Please know, that breast cancer is just one small part of my life.
 While it can feel all encompassing, my goal has been to not all it to take over my life, ruin the business I have spent 15 years creating, or draw all my attention away from my clients, family, or friends.
 In fact, I have been so blessed over these last 3 years!
 My business has prospered and I am living a life I never dreamed possible.
 Balance has occasionally be challenging, but I was honest when that happened.
 Women live and thrive with breast cancer every day.
 I will certainly be one of the thrivers.

 I recently shared my thoughts about the power of a positive attitude with my clients, and I wanted to reiterate that.
 One of the most important decisions you make every day is the attitude you will have when you get out of bed.
 Don’t take your attitude for granted, or it will get the best of you.
 When faced with a difficult workout or task, you get to decide how you will face it.
 Will you come at the problem from a positive or negative attitude?
 Will you focus on the reasons that things are hard, or will you dig deep and make the decision to find that silver lining?
 Knowing that you have the POWER to choose is incredibly liberating!

 I CHOOSE to be positive.
-I choose to believe that I have the strength and power not just to survive this diagnosis but to use it as a platform to help others.
-Have questions?
-I am happy to answer them.
+I choose to believe that I have the strength and power not just to survive a second primary breast cancer diagnosis but to use it as a platform to help others.